MatthewDBTodd/2048/README.md

 # 2048-AI
-Clone of the popular 2048 mobile game for the Linux terminal
+AI for the popular mobile game 2048 written for the Linux terminal (uses the ncurses library).

-You can either play the game yourself, or watch the AI play
+You can also play the game yourself.